devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 terraform destroy
 ```

-I treat this as a strict pipeline in CI — no stage is optional, and no stage is skippable "because we're in a hurry."
+I treat this as a strict pipeline in CI, no stage is optional, and no stage is skippable "because we're in a hurry."
 Every production incident I've seen from a rushed apply traces back to someone skipping `plan` review or applying an unreviewed diff.

-## 5. terraform init — In Depth
+## 5. terraform init, In Depth

 `terraform init` initializes a Terraform working directory.
 Concretely, it: